 - 1 Can You Tan With a Spray Tan?

-- 5 Conclusion: Can You Get Tan with a Spray Tan?
+- 11 Final Thoughts: Can You Get Tan with a Spray Tan?

 Can You Tan With a Spray Tan?

-You certainly can expose your body to sunlight after a spray tan.
-But that doesn’t mean you should abruptly go for it.
+You can expose your body to sunlight after a spray tan.
+But that doesn’t mean you necessarily should!

-A spray tan is artificial and does not provide the protection that a natural base tan does, so you have to keep that in mind.
+A spray tan is artificial and does not provide the protection that a natural base tan does, so you have to keep that in mind that your tan is artificial.

 Things To Remember When Tanning (Under The Sun) With A Spray Tan